HubertKasperek/chain-audit/README.md

 **Example:**
 ```
 Trust Assessment:
-  trust score: 50/100 (medium)
+  trust score: 40/100 (medium)
-  ✓ Has repository
   ✓ Has homepage
+  ✓ Has author
   ✓ Has license
+  ✗ Not from trusted scope
   ✗ No repository
 ```